dappforce/subsocial-docs/docs/develop/SDKCheatsheet.md

 :::info

-Now, create a new space as mentioned [here](http://docs.subsocial.network/docs/develop/sdk-cheatsheet#space-1).
-So we can mark it as profile.
+Now, create a new space as mentioned [here](http://docs.subsocial.network/docs/develop/sdk-cheatsheet#space-1), so we can mark it as a profile.

 Creating a profile object: